chakeson/Reading-order/reading-order/README.md

 - Consider adding contact form to about page.

-- Fix all the TODO in the code.
-Clean up some.

 - Write front page readme with image.

+- Upgrade sync handler

+    - Handle failed book get fetches.

+    - Interactive save handler.
+If failed to save keep displaying component and offer save again button.

+    - If not signed in remind user that its not permanetly saved.

+- Clean up react console warnings.

+- Get terms and conditions document and add to login page.

 ### Longer term todo

+- Welcome new users.

+- Maybe first time tutorial for map sections.

+- Handle login and out between tabs.

+- Add a search bar to the home page.

+- Consider breaking up all fetches into separate files.

+- Test updating to React 18.

+- Add lazy loading of book data to reduce bundle size.

 - Improve text color changer for books.
 Consider it for progress bars aswell.
 Use color-contrast CSS property when adoption is high enough.
 Check in August 2022.

-- Test updating to React 18.

 - Fix error resizing flickering/arrow line up.

-- Add lazy loading of book data to reduce bundle size.
+- Explicitly type where any is used.

 - Properly type all :any
     - Type useGlobalContext hook

 # Start and set up

+Start by running `yarn install` to install needed dependencies.
 Look at [.env.example](.env.example) for the template for your .env file in the same directory.
 After that launch it with `yarn start`.

 # Important libraries
 React